 This was reflected in respondents' IAM investment planning, with endpoint security included by 73 percent, the number one choice, and consumer identity applications by 65 percent.
 However, only a minority of respondents’ IAM investments included social identities and logins (41 percent), Machine to Machine (M2) or Internet of Things (IoT) applications (37 percent), or big data applications (28 percent).

 It is here that the study reveals a divergence we often see between enterprise groups with different agendas.
 When it comes to investments in digital identity, it is likely in many cases that the information security executives surveyed were not speaking for their entire organisation.
-Although this is hardly a new trend, it does emphasize the continued importance of ensuring alignment between business leaders and information security executives.
+Although this is hardly a new trend, it does emphasise the continued importance of ensuring alignment between business leaders and information security executives.